 Injured or sick employees ordered to accept reasonable medical treatment for a work-related injury or disability who disagree with such treatment may appeal to the Commission.
 The requirements of such an appeal and employee responsibility are set forth in Civil Service Regulation 32.047 (temporary disabled employees), Regulation 32.054 (permanently and totally disabled employees), and Regulation 32.0614 (permanently and partially disabled employees), which provide, inter alia:COMPLIANCE WITH TREATMENT...

 Employees who disagree with certain other determinations regarding claimed disabilities may also appeal to the Commission.
-Such employees must be making a claim for more than ten (10) days' benefit under Regulation 32 and must be appealing from a written determination of their appointing authority or the Personnel Director.
+Such employees must be making a claim for more than ten (10) days’ benefit under Regulation 32 and must be appealing from a written determination of their appointing authority or the Director of Human Resources.
 The requirements for such appeals and employee responsibility therefor are set forth in Civil Service Regulation 32.12 et seq.

 The Commission has no jurisdiction to consider appeals from scores on written examinations.
 However, persons receiving failing scores on ORAL TESTS may appeal to the Commission.
-The appeal must be filed within thirty days of mailing of results, except that the Personnel Director may reduce the appeal period by appropriate announcement to seven days.
-See Civil Service Regulation 9.091.
+The appeal must be filed within thirty days of mailing of results, except that the Director of Human Resources may reduce the appeal period by appropriate announcement to seven days.
 The requirements, procedures, and power of the Civil Service Commission are set forth in Civil Service Regulation 9.11 et seq.